JuanManuelHuerta/TwinBert2/to_do.md

 Things to do:

-* Make it a script
+* Make it a script and runs

 * Pull data from huggingface transformers
 * Connect to weights and biases
 * Multi_gpu accomodations